ddev/ddev/docs/users/extend/additional-services.md

 If you need a service not provided here, see [Defining an additional service with Docker Compose](custom-compose-files.md)

 ## Apache Solr
-This recipe adds an Apache Solr 5.4 container to a project.
+This recipe adds an Apache Solr 6.6 container to a project.
 It will setup a solr core with the solr configuration you define.

+You can choose any Solr version you want simply by changing one line `image: solr:6.6`

 **Installation:**